 1. The AC Makes a Dripping Noise

-This is a common air conditioner sound you may hear on hot, humid days and is no cause for alarm.
-Simple condensation buildup is probably the cause of the sound.
-As your air conditioner functions, moisture from the inside air collects on the evaporator coil and drips into the drain pan beneath.
-This pan is designed to capture and funnel the condensed water clear of your home via a drain line.
-Although, if the drain becomes clogged or compromised, water can accumulate in the pan, leading to a dripping or splashing noise as freshly collected condensate drips into the pool down below.
-If the dripping noise becomes too irritating, identify the drain pan under the indoor portion of your air conditioner and empty it.
+This is an often reported air conditioner sound you may hear on hot, humid days and is no reason you should be alarmed.
+Simple condensation buildup is likely to blame.
+As your air conditioner functions, moisture from the indoor air collects on the evaporator coil and drips into the drain pan underneath.
+This pan was created to capture and move the condensed water away from your home via a drain line.

 2. The AC Sounds Like Water Is Running

-This can take place for a few reasons, including:
+This can develop for a few reasons, including:

 3. The AC Makes a Gurgling or Bubbling Sound